program247365/sideprojects/README.md

-# Tauri + Next.js + Typescript
+# Sideprojects

+This app let's you track your domain names.
+You can enter your domain name, it will put into local SQLite database.

+Links out to the domain.
+Uses a Rust crate to talk to WHOIS to see if you're close to expiration.

+---

-This template should help get you started developing with Tauri, Next.js and Typescript.
+Built with Tauri, Next.js and Typescript.

 ## Recommended IDE Setup